 Most UK residents have access to free healthcare through the NHS, a service that provides comprehensive medical treatment to anyone, regardless of their ability to pay.
-However, around 4 million people in the UK now pay for private health insurance (also known as private medical insurance or PMI) giving them quick access and more choice when it comes to consultations, scans and treatment, but it comes at a cost.
+However, around 8 million people in the UK pay for private health insurance (also known as private medical insurance or PMI) giving them quick access and more choice when it comes to medical consultations, scans and treatment, but it comes at a cost.

 What are the pros and cons of taking out private health insurance?